sharmalab/Cloudy-Pipelines-Workflows/QUIP-Nuclear-Segmentation-pyRadiomics/README.md

-# Quip Nuclear Segmentation pyRadiomics
+# Quip Nuclear Segmentation pyRadiomics Workflow Pipeline
-The pipeline consists of following workflows:
+The workflow pipeline consists of followings:
 1. **VIPS2TIFF**: Convert vendor format to tiled, multires tiff format, it is conditionally executed when the input image is vendor format.
 For details, see [GitHub](https://github.com/SBU-BMI/quip_converter.git)
 2. **Segmentation**: Nuclear image synthesis and segmentation.
 For details, see [GitHub](https://github.com/SBU-BMI/quip_cnn_segmentation)
 3. **Pyradiomics Features**: Generates patch level pyradiomics feature dataset and image level aggregational result.
 It also create histogram plot and percentile plot for each pyradiomics feature.
 For details, see [GitHub](https://github.com/SBU-BMI/pyradiomics_features).